 You probably already know you can take a screenshot of your iPhone’s display.
 I’ve done it many times to capture images to help explain aspects of making videos on an iPhone.
 But since iOS 11 you can go one better.
 Your iOS device can create a screen recording video of your display.
 In this article, I will explain how to record your screen on an iPhone.

-How to take a video of your iPhone screen.
+How to record your iPhone screen.

 - Tap on Settings.